-Pregnancy: Pregnant students are expected to attend classes daily as assigned unless they have a doctor's note to indicate other needs.
+Pregnancy: Pregnant students are expected to attend classes daily as assigned however they are encouraged to reach out to our Title IX Coordinator to ensure any needed plans are put in place to ensure student success.
 A team meeting will be planned prior to the student's due date to prepare a return plan to transition the student back to classes within an acceptable amount of time with attention being paid to the unique needs of student mothers.